Arwal district

 Arwal district is one of the thirty-eight districts of Bihar state, India, and Arwal town is the administrative headquarters of this district.
 It was earlier part of Jehanabad district.

-As of 2011 it is the third least populous district of Bihar (out of 38), after Sheikhpura and Sheohar.
+As of 2001 it is the third least populous district of Bihar (out of 38), after Sheikhpura and Sheohar.

 Arwal District is very small district of Bihar.
 Most of people are engaged in primary sector.

 History

 Recent events

 There was a massacre of Dalit people, who were considered to be naxal supporters by Ranvir Sena-a private militia of dominant Bhumihar caste, at Laxmanpur Bathe in 1997.
 This massacre was in response of capturing land belonging to upper caste people and killing of Bhumihars in various massacre like Bara massacre and Senari massacre by Naxalite, most of the members of naxal cadres being Dalits.
 It was a part of the Red Corridor.

 Geography

 Arwal district occupies an area of 638 km2, comparatively equivalent to Canada's Foley Island.
-In Arwal district near Mehandiya MADHUSHARWA MELA, which is famous for ancient SHIV TEMPLE.
-Its name came in MAHABHARAT.